Best Debt Repayment Strategies

 Essentially, you make minimum required payments on all of your debts except whichever debt has the lowest balance.
 You throw all of your debt-repaying might at that smallest debt until it’s paid off.
 Then you move on to the next smallest balance.

 As you pick off these smaller debts, one-by-one, the amount you would have paid towards them is freed up, allowing you to make larger and larger payments against your new smallest balance.
+The snowball gets faster and faster, ultimately getting you out of debt faster than the alternative.

 Since your monthly interest charges are a large part of what makes debt quite so oppressive, it makes senses to attack the larger interest rates.
 By bringing those balances down quickly, you save money over the course of your debt repayment.

-Jesse Campbell is the Content Manager at MMI, focused on creating and delivering valuable educational materials that help families through everyday and extraordinary financial challenges.
+Jesse Campbell is the Content Manager at MMI, with over ten years of experience creating valuable educational materials that help families through everyday and extraordinary financial challenges.

 • Better Business Bureau A+ rating Better Business Bureau